ZiyandaPetela/Cloud-Computing/README.md

 * The scope of a role determines the level at which the role assignment applies.
 The scope defines the set of resources the role assignment applies to and can be set at various levels in the Azure resource hierarchy, including the management group, subscription, resource group, and individual resource levels.
 You can minimize the risk of unauthorized and unknown access and unintended consequences by specifying the scope of a job assignment.
 Managing Azure resource access and ensuring security and compliance requires an understanding role assignment scope.
 As described in the previous section, the four levels of scope are management group, subscription, resource group, or resource.
 Also described in detail in the previous section Architecture and Resource Management Concepts in Microsoft Azure are scopes structured from top to bottom and follows the inheritance of parent-child relationship.
 ![image](https://github.com/user-attachments/assets/797248b5-524c-4a4f-91dc-0f03f0763945)

+* Azure AD: The Security Guard of Your Cloud
+Imagine your cloud resources as a big building.

+Management groups, subscriptions, and resource groups are like different floors and rooms in that building.
+Azure AD is the security guard who decides who can go where and what they can do once they're inside.
+Here's what the security guard does:

+Keeps track of everyone: Knows who works in the building and what their job is.
+Controls access: Decides who can enter the building, which floors they can go to, and what they can do in each room.
+Uses different keys: Gives different people different keys (permissions) based on their job.
+Makes sure everyone is who they say they are: Checks IDs carefully to prevent intruders.
+By working together, the building structure (management groups, etc.) and the security guard (Azure AD) keep your cloud safe and organized.